College Internship Program

 Recognizing the need to provide hands-on work experience not typically available to students in the traditional academic setting, Connecticut’s Department of Energy and Environmental Protection (DEEP) offers a College Internship Program to acquaint students with DEEP’s mission.
 Our unpaid internship program allows qualified students to obtain academic credit from their institution, while also gaining valuable experience in the workforce.
 Attracting and retaining top-notch employees is crucial to the success of DEEP.
 To foster both their personal and professional growth, college interns are afforded an opportunity to familiarize themselves with hands-on work of the Agency, such as research, monitoring, enforcement, environmental clean-up, regulation of public utilities, and community involvement.

 DEEP seeks college students who have completed their sophomore year of academic courses and earned a minimum of 60 academic credits.
 Students must be currently enrolled in either an accredited Bachelor’s or Master’s Degree Program.
+Additionally, we are now accepting students who are enrolled in an Associate Degree program.
+These students must be at least half way through their Associate Degree program, same document requirements apply.
 Applicants from a variety of academic majors are sought, we are looking for students with the following, but not limited to, areas of interest:

 Biology & Chemistry